Link to a message or conversation

 Link to a channel within Zulip

-Pick the top option from the autocomplete to link to the channel without
+- Pick the top option from the autocomplete to link to the channel without selecting a topic.

 In the web and desktop apps, when you paste a channel link into Zulip,